Eosinophilic gastrointestinal diseases (EGIDs) (Group of conditions)

 Clinical Care Guidelines

-General clinical care guidelines for Eosinophilic Gastrointestinal Diseases (EGIDs) as a whole are yet to be developed in Australia, but the following guidelines and recommendations are available:
+General clinical care guidelines for EGIDs as a whole are yet to be developed in Australia, but the following guidelines and recommendations are available:

-- Clinical care guidelines specific for Eosinophilic Oesophagitis (EoE) can be found at RARE Portal: Eosinophilic Oesophagitis (EoE)
+- Clinical care guidelines specific for Eosinophilic Oesophagitis (EoE) can be found at Eosinophilic Oesophagitis (EoE).

 - For non-EoE EGIDs, there is the Joint ESPGHAN/NASPGHAN Guidelines on Childhood Eosinophilic Gastrointestinal Disorders beyond Eosinophilic Esophagitis developed by a taskforce made up of medical specialists from various countries, including from Australia